discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 ---

 <Message>
-Despite being very common in pugs, this build is not **the** meta!
+Despite being very common in PuGs, this build is not **the** meta!
 It is part of a composition called PuG meta, you can read more about it [here](/guides/meta-explained).
 We **recommend** to play [Heal Renegade](/builds/revenant/heal-renegade) for PuGs who are more organized and know the mechanics (after around 150-250+ <Item id="81743"/>), also a <Specialization name="Firebrand"/> can deal way more damage than <Specialization name="Renegade"/>.
 However if you fail mechanics <Specialization name="Firebrand" text="Heal Firebrand"/> is a way to success.
 </Message>

 It provides permanent <Boon name="Quickness"/>, <Boon name="Regeneration"/>, <Boon name="Fury"/> and a decent amount of might.
 Exactly like the meta-counterpart it provides good offensive support via <Skill name="Bane Signet"/>, it is important to understand that the signet share is essential to faster runs and sharing extra power during <Effect name="Exposed"/> (broken Defiance bar).
 The main source of <Boon name="Quickness"/> is <Skill name="Restoring Reprieve"/> and <Skill name="Potent Haste"/>; <Skill name="Feel My Wrath"/> is optional.